-Against this backdrop of successes and failures, the state of the network connection between players and game servers has been a point of contention between tournaments organizers and players.
+Against this backdrop of successes and failures, the state of the network connection between players and game servers has been a point of contention between tournament organizers and players.
 What are the issues at play and what can be done to improve the state of these competitions?

 Why low latency isn’t king